-The fair value of investment property shall reflect market conditions at the reporting date.
+If investment property is measured at fair value, the fair value of investment property shall reflect market conditions at the reporting date.
 A gain or loss arising from the change in the fair value of investment property shall be recognized in profit or loss for the period in which it arises.